 筋引き (Sinew Puller)

 The double-bevel, Western-accessible equivalent of the single-bevel yanagiba.
-Very narrow (25–35mm blade height).
-For a home cook comfortable with double-bevel sharpening who wants an excellent protein slicer, the sujihiki is more accessible than the yanagiba (which requires single-bevel maintenance technique).
-Typically thinner, harder, and more precisely ground than a Western slicing knife, producing cleaner cuts with less pressure and resistance.
+It is very narrow (25–35mm blade height).
+For a home cook comfortable with double-bevel sharpening who wants an excellent protein slicer, the sujihiki is more accessible than the yanagiba, which requires single-bevel maintenance technique.
+It is typically thinner, harder, and more precisely ground than a Western slicing knife, producing cleaner cuts with less pressure and resistance.

-Primary tasks: Slicing large boneless proteins — roasts, brisket, large fish fillets.
+Primary tasks: slicing large boneless proteins such as roasts, brisket, and large fish fillets.
 The length allows single-stroke slicing without sawing.

-Ideal steel: High edge retention for long slicing strokes — SG2, CPM MagnaCut, VG-10, Aogami Super.
+Ideal steel: high edge retention for long slicing strokes, such as SG2, CPM MagnaCut, VG-10, and Aogami Super.

-Vs. Yanagiba: Both are slicers.
-Sujihiki = double-bevel, used for both fish and meat.
-Yanagiba = single-bevel, designed specifically for raw fish sashimi.
-The natural long-knife companion to a gyuto in a meat-focused kitchen.
+Vs. yanagiba: both are slicers.
+The sujihiki is double-bevel and used for both fish and meat; the yanagiba is single-bevel and designed specifically for raw fish sashimi.
+The sujihiki is the natural long-knife companion to a gyuto in a meat-focused kitchen.

 Honesuki & Garasuki